corda/corda/docs/source/hello-world-contract.rst

 * They allow us to define the required signers for the transaction

-  * For example, IOU creation might require signatures from the sender alone, whereas the transfer of an IOU might require signatures from both the IOU's sender and recipient
+  * For example, IOU creation might require signatures from the borrower alone, whereas the transfer of an IOU might require signatures from both the IOU's borrower and lender

 Our contract has one command, a ``Create`` command.
 All commands must implement the ``CommandData`` interface.